 Some minor rerouting of existing roads can occur if the roads are threatened by river movement, erosion or landslides.
 In addition, utility and trail maintenance (including constructing minor reroutes) would continue to occur.
 These actions could disturb and remove vegetation in the localized construction areas resulting in long-term minor adverse impacts on native vegetation at the project site.
 The establishment of Olympic National Park has resulted in major beneficial impacts on vegetation through preservation of oldgrowth forests and exotic species eradication efforts.
-Current management programs for exotic species and native vegetation would continue and would improve the health and functioning of native vegetation communities.
-However, as more people move into the region, nonnative plants may increase.
-However, exotic species still exist in the park and could continue to increase.
-Seeds carried by wind, stock, and humans will continue to create infestations of noxious weeds and other invasive species in the park, resulting in longterm minor to moderate adverse effects on native vegetation.
+Current management programs for exotic species and native vegetation in cooperation with park partners, including area tribes, would continue and would improve the health and functioning of native vegetation communities.
+Exotic species still exist in the park and could continue to increase.
+Seeds carried by wind, stock, and humans will continue to create infestations of noxious weeds and other invasive species in the park, resulting in long-term minor to moderate adverse effects on native vegetation.

-Ongoing and future planned restoration activities in wilderness and frontcountry areas, including campsites and on social trails, result in long-term beneficial effects to vegetation in a localized area.
+Ongoing and future planned restoration activities in wilderness and frontcountry areas, including campsites and on social trails result in long-term beneficial effects to vegetation in a localized area.